mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/3-forms.md

 A function that processes a form submission takes two arguments - the first is the data in the form, the second is the [:Form](/Form) object.

-In our function we create a new //BrowserPollSubmission// object.
+In our function we create a new *BrowserPollSubmission* object.
 Since the name of our form fields and the name of the database fields are the same we can save the form directly into the data object.

 We call the 'write' method to write our data to the database, and 'Director::redirectBack()' will redirect the user back to the home page.

 ## Form validation

 SilverStripe forms all have automatic validation on fields where it is logical.
 For example, all email fields check that they contain a valid email address.
-You can write your own validation by subclassing the //Validator// class.
+You can write your own validation by subclassing the *Validator* class.

-SilverStripe provides the //RequiredFields// validator, which ensures that the fields specified are filled in before the form is submitted.
-To use it we create a new //RequiredFields// object with the name of the fields we wish to be required as the arguments, then pass this as a fifth argument to the Form constructor.
+SilverStripe provides the *RequiredFields* validator, which ensures that the fields specified are filled in before the form is submitted.
+To use it we create a new *RequiredFields* object with the name of the fields we wish to be required as the arguments, then pass this as a fifth argument to the Form constructor.

 Change the end of the 'BrowserPollForm' function so it looks like this: